-The annual amount spent on U.S. DoD contacts has steadily increased since 2015 and, in 2020, skyrocketed to $421.3 billion—a dramatic 41% increase over the previous year.
+The annual amount spent on U.S. DoD contacts has steadily increased since 2015 and, in 2020, skyrocketed to $421.3 billion—a dramatic 41 percent increase over the previous year.
 This increase coincided with a surge in product spending and traditional contracts being partially displaced by a spike in Other Transaction Authority (OTA) agreements as a means of conducting research and development.
-Also of note in 2020, U.S. DoD contracting obligations rose to nearly 58% of the total defence budget—the highest share devoted to contracts in two decades.
+Also, of note in 2020, U.S. DoD contracting obligations rose to nearly 58 percent of the total defence budget—the highest share devoted to contracts in two decades

 Having established how much the U.S. DoD is spending annually on contract obligations, it is important for would-be contractors to understand where that money is being spent and where the greatest opportunities exist.

 While the top spending categories are in defence-adjacent areas such as armored vehicle, tank, and aircraft manufacturing as well as navigation and nautical systems, there are billions of dollars spent every year on a wide variety of non-military goods.
 According to Bloomberg Government, the 2023 U.S. DoD projected spending by category on non-traditional defence goods are as follows:

 Just as the U.S. DoD contracts extensively with non-defence companies, so too does it award contracts to non-U.S. suppliers, including those based in Canada.
 Existing agreements give Canadian companies almost full access to U.S. military procurement opportunities.
-According to Innovation, Science and Economic Development Canada, defence export sales to the U.S. from Canada reach $2.6 billion in 2018.
+According to Innovation, Science and Economic Development Canada, defence export sales to the U.S. from Canada was approximately $3 billion in 2020.

-The future looks just as bright for Canadian companies looking to sell into the U.S. DoD, with spending likely to increase in the coming years in both traditional and non-traditional categories.
 Constantly looking to broaden its North American supply base, the U.S DoD is always looking for reliable Canadian companies with which to contract.
-Many Canadian companies may not even know that the product or service they offer is sought-after by the U.S. DoD—think shoe stores, vehicle part manufacturers, software publishers, office furniture manufacturers, and more.
-But how do you know whom to sell to, what they’re looking for, and how to give your firm the best chance of winning the bid? …
+Many Canadian companies may not even know that the product or service they offer is sought-after by the U.S. DoD—think shoes, vehicle part manufacturers, software publishers, office furniture manufacturers, and more.

 Because U.S. DoD procurement is complex and decentralized (for starters, there are 22 different procurement organizations), it can be daunting for companies new to the process to get started.
 Understanding the basics is a good first step to help ensure that your interactions with the U.S. military go as smoothly as possible.